 Extended health and dental coverage ends on the day your employment ends.
-You may obtain personal coverage under one of Sun Life's individual plans, by applying within 60 days of leaving your group benefits plan, subject to the conditions of the particular plan you choose.
+You may obtain personal coverage under one of Desjardins' individual plans, by applying within 60 days of leaving your group benefits plan, subject to the conditions of the particular plan you choose.